-Please refer to the Academic calendar for specific semester dates.
+Please refer to the Academic Calendar for specific semester dates.
 Most online classes are offered for 15 weeks in an asynchronous format, meaning students log into class each week at a time that is convenient for them unless otherwise directed by the instructor.
-The asynchronous format does not mean, however, that frequent and consistent access to the online class is not required; in fact, students are strongly encouraged to it.
+The asynchronous format does not mean, however, that frequent and consistent access to the online class is not required; in fact, students are strongly encouraged to do so.
 Online classes may also meet online at scheduled times for chat sessions; these synchronous meetings will be determined by the instructor in each course.
 Refer to the course syllabus for any scheduled live meeting times or specific deadlines.
-All online classes follow the Eastern Standard Time zone (EST) for defining the start and end of a week within the online term, as well as for scheduling any synchronous meeting times, drop and withdrawal deadline times and assignment and exam submission times.
+All online classes follow the Eastern Standard Time zone (EST) for defining the start and end of a week within the online term, as well as for scheduling any synchronous meeting times, drop and withdrawal deadline times, and assignment and exam submission times.

-Pursuing higher education through online classes requires students to be independent, motivated, focused, prepared, persistent, organized and proactive.
+Pursuing higher education through online classes requires students to be independent, motivated, focused, prepared, persistent, organized, and proactive.

-While students in online classes interact with their instructors and classmates, much of the learning is initiated by students when they log into class, thoroughly read through lectures, class materials, and discussion board postings, compose responses, undertake homework assignments and study for exams.
+While students in online classes interact with their instructors and classmates, much of the learning is initiated by students when they log into class, thoroughly read through lectures, class materials, and discussion board postings, compose responses, undertake homework assignments, and study for exams.